The yacht Rating Rule for all

 IRC is used for a huge number of races and regattas all over the world, and it would be impossible to list them all!
-As a taster, apart from local club races IRC is used at (among many others) well known events such as: Round the Island Race (UK), Lendy Cowes Week, Rolex Fastnet Race, Volvo Cork Week, RORC Caribbean 600, Voiles de St Tropez, Rolex Middle Sea Race, Rolex Sydney Hobart Yacht Race, Japan Cup, Hamilton Island Race Week, Rolex China Sea Race, Phuket King’s Cup, Giraglia Rolex Cup, Spi Ouest France, NYYC Annual Regatta, Maxi Yacht Rolex Cup, Volvo Dun Laoghaire Regatta, Half Ton Classics Cup, Quarter Ton Cup, Marmaris Week, Block Island Race Week, Australian Yachting Championships, RORC Commodores’ Cup, Transatlantic Race, Brisbane to Gladstone Race, IRC European Championship, IRC North American Championship, and various national championships.
+As a taster, apart from local club races IRC is used at (among many others) well known events such as: Round the Island Race (UK), Cowes Week, Rolex Fastnet Race, Volvo Cork Week, RORC Caribbean 600, Voiles de St Tropez, Rolex Middle Sea Race, Rolex Sydney Hobart Yacht Race, Japan Cup, Hamilton Island Race Week, Rolex China Sea Race, Phuket King’s Cup, Giraglia Rolex Cup, Spi Ouest France, Maxi Yacht Rolex Cup, Volvo Dun Laoghaire Regatta, Half Ton Classics Cup, Quarter Ton Cup, Marmaris Week, Australian Yachting Championships, RORC Transatlantic Race, Brisbane to Gladstone Race, IRC European Championship, Aegean 600, RORC Baltic 600, Australian Maxi Championship; and various national championships.
 (Event sponsors correct at publication date).

 Last year nearly 7000 boats in 30+ countries on all 6 continents held IRC certificates.